-How do proposals align with Locality Plan?

-The proposals will support the locality plan objectives to -

-- 1.1 Improve health and wellbeing for all residents - 1.2 Address health inequalities - 1.3 Protect the most vulnerable and those suffering multiple disadvantage - 1.4 Develop a Place based/ Neighbourhood model of delivery - 1.5 Develop an integrated personalised approach

-How do proposals align with the Commissioning Strategy?

-This supports the 'Care Together Commissioning for Reform Strategy 2016-2020' commissioning priorities for improving population health particularly:

-- 1.1 Addressing the wider determinants of health

-- 1.2 Creating the right Care Model

-- 1.3 Encourage healthy lifestyles

-- 1.4 Supporting positive mental health

-Recommendations / views of the Health and Care Advisory Group:

-The report is scheduled to be presented by James Mallion, Consultant in Public Health, to the Health and Care Advisory Group in May 2021

-Public and Patient Implications:

-The recommendations will ensure continued access to services to improve health and wellbeing and reduce drug related crime.

-Quality Implications:

-The Council is subject to the duty of Best Value under the Local Government Act 1999, which requires it to achieve continuous improvement in the delivery of its functions, having regard to a combination of economy, efficiency and effectiveness.
+How do proposals align with The proposals will support the locality plan objectives to -Locality Plan?
+1.1 Improve health and wellbeing for all residents 1.2 Address health inequalities 1.3 Protect the most vulnerable and those suffering multiple disadvantage 1.4 Develop a Place based/ Neighbourhood model of deliverv 1.5 Develop an integrated personalised approach This supports the 'Care Together Commissioning for Reform How do proposals align with Strategy 2016-2020' commissioning priorities for improving Commissioning the population health particularly: Strategy?
+1.1 Addressing the wider determinants of health 1.2 Creating the right Care Model 1.3 Encourage healthy lifestyles 1.4 Supporting positive mental health Recommendations / views of The report is scheduled to be presented by James Mallion, the Health and Care Advisory Consultant in Public Health, to the Health and Care Advisory Group: Group in May 2021 Public Patient The recommendations will ensure continued access to services and Implications: to improve health and wellbeing and reduce drug related crime.
+Quality Implications: The Council is subject to the duty of Best Value under the Local Government Act 1999, which requires it to achieve continuous improvement in the delivery of its functions, having regard to a combination of economy, efficiency and effectiveness.
 The same quality assurance over the existing contract with CGL will apply to the provision of additional services from this grant funding.

 How do the proposals help to reduce health inequalities?
 This programme of interventions will address a wide range of inequalities and will seek to support the social determinants suffered by those who are in the Criminal Justice System, as a result of their substance misuse.
 There will be a strong focus on identifying and reaching those suffering multiple disadvantage and identifying their wide-ranging needs.
 The pathways and protocols developed will ensure more support and an equitable access to service for this client group, resulting in a reduction in health inequalities and improvement in health and wellbeing